harry-david-brown/SnackTrackAPI/README.md

 2. Create a new project (select Node.js/Express)
 3. Copy your DSN
 4. Add `SENTRY_DSN` to your production environment variables
-5. Deploy - errors will immediately start being tracked
+5. Deploy - errors and performance data will immediately start being tracked

 **Why before deployment?** You want error tracking active from day 1 so you catch any deployment issues immediately.